Last weekend we went to see various friends, and I did some baking to take along as presents.

 You can only take these biscuits as a present for people you know and love, because they tend to spread on the baking tray and look embarrassingly incompetent.
 But once you try them, the combination of oats, syrup and coconut means you forget what they look like and just want another several.

-This is what they're supposed to look like, in all their All Colour glory:
+This is what the Amzac Biscuits are supposed to look like, in all their All Colour glory:

 And here are my version, in all their mis-shapen chewy deliciousness:

 Over time I’ve tweaked the quantities in an attempt to make the biscuits spread a bit less:

 140g Stork (or butter if you’re feeling extravagant)

 100g caster sugar

 120g plain flour

 2 teaspoons bicarbonate of soda

 I don’t know if you can decipher the instructions in the photo, but basically put the syrup, Stork and sugar in a pan to melt over a gentle heat.